 Primary production incubations were only carried out at selected stations.
 Prior to each station a daytime light profile was determined using a hand-held PAR sensor.
 100%, 50%, 25%, 12.5% and 1.25% light depths were determined.
 Three 2 litre bottles of water were collected at each of the predetermined depths.
 Bottles were Acid wash and rinsed in distilled water before use.
 Temperature, salinity and pH from each depth were determined.
 All bottles were kept in the dark until and after incubation and one of the samples was incubated in the dark (wrapped in aluminium foil).
 Bottles were carried to incubation chambers and spike with 4ml of tracer (NaHCO3).
 Incubation in the respective light chambers occurred for 24 hrs.
 Bottles were continually cooled with surface water.
-After incubation bottles were dried for 24 hrs at 50°C. The filtration apparatus and all vessels and bottles were acid washed immediately after use.
+After incubation bottles were immediately transferred into black bags and filtered onto pre-combusted GFF filters.
+After filtration, filters were dried for 24 hrs at 50°C. The filtration apparatus and all vessels and bottles were acid washed immediately after use.
 Filters will be analysed upon return to South Africa.